KushPatel7387/SmartAssistiveSystem/system/wk01proposal.md

 </details>

 ####  List of Names of Students Involved in Project (first and last names and separate members by a comma):
-First Last, One Two
+Krish Patel , Kush Patel , Daksh Rana , Sarang Prajapati

 ####  Planned contact email for the [Expo submission form](https://appliedtechnology.humber.ca/shows/past-shows/advanced-manufacturing-projects/advanced-manufacturing-student-submission-form.html)
-example_at_example_dot_com
+sarangprajapati9319@gmail.com

 ####  For each individual student state whether they have a complete parts kit, a multimeter, what development platform they have, what sensors/effectors they have along with system Requirements (List what sensors/effectors are to do), functionalty of prototype/describe any unsoldered connections.
-Student A Name ________ has:
+Student A Name Krish Patel has:
-- [ ] Complete parts kit
+- [x] Complete parts kit
 - [ ] Multimeter
 - Development platform: Broadcom single board computer
 - Sensor/effector 1:
-  - Device name:
+  - Device name: TSL2591
-  - Product page (e.g. Sparkfun, Adafruit, etc.):
+  - Product page (e.g. Sparkfun, Adafruit, etc.): Amazon.ca
-  - Purchase page (e.g. DigiKey):
+  - Purchase page (e.g. DigiKey):Amazon.ca
-  - I2C address:
+  - I2C address:0x29
-  - DEV_ID:
+  - DEV_ID:N/A
-  - Additional device specific components:
+  - Additional device specific components: Qwiic adaptor
-  - Additional device specific connections in addition to or instead of Qwiic cable:
+  - Additional device specific connections in addition to or instead of Qwiic cable: None
-  - Current hardware operational status:
+  - Current hardware operational status: Working.

 Student B Name ________ has:
 - [ ] Complete parts kit